gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 ### Warning

-The NGINX configuration will tell browsers and clients to only communicate with your GitLab instance over a secure connection for the next 24 months.
-By enabling HTTPS you'll need to provide a secure connection to your instance for at least the next 24 months.
+The NGINX configuration will tell browsers and clients to only communicate with your GitLab instance over a secure connection for the next 365 days using [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).
+See [Setting HTTP Strict Transport Security](#setting-http-strict-transport-security) for more configuration options.
+By enabling
+HTTPS you'll need to provide a secure connection to your instance for at least the next 24 months.